Check our newest report: AI Monetization Outlook

 The client’s decision to ask us for help was motivated by a few factors.

 The most significant reason was the realization that the current pricing was far from perfect.
 It was based more on gut feeling than thorough analysis, and the company knew there was still a lot to improve in terms of prices and monetization.
-There was even an internal attempt to make some price adjustments a year before our partnership started, but the Client’s team wasn’t satisfied with the results, and neither were the clients.
+Like many SaaS companies, they initially relied on cost plus pricing - setting prices based on cost plus a fixed margin (cost plus pricing cost).
+While this approach is simple and commonly used, it often fails to capture customer perceived value or adapt to market dynamics.
+There was even an internal attempt to make some price adjustments a year before our partnership started, but the client’s team wasn’t satisfied with the results, and neither were the clients.

-So, with the increasing desire to grow and the understanding that it’s certainly within their grasp, our Client’s CEO asked us for help.
+So, with the increasing desire to grow and the understanding that it was certainly within their grasp, the client’s CEO asked us for help.

 Goal

 The initial plan was simple.
-Client’s goal was to achieve a 10% MRR (monthly recurring revenue) increase.
+The client's goal was to achieve a 10% MRR (monthly recurring revenue) increase.

 Approach